lewisclark4/CI-MilestoneProjectFour/README.md

 ### Content

 - [kaggle](https://www.kaggle.com/oftomorrow/herokuapp-makeup-products) my fixture data was obtained from this dataset.
 I then pruned the data to extract the relevant data that was loaded into the project.
+- [TheBrandBoy](https://thebrandboy.com/make-up-company-about-us/) the content of my about us page was copied from this page, and the wording altered slightly for grammatical purposes.
+- [mdbootstrap](https://mdbootstrap.com/snippets/jquery/mdbootstrap/949845#css-tab-view) the order progress section in my basket/checkout pages adapted the code found on this page (html & css).
+- [Stackoverflow](https://stackoverflow.com/questions/19966417/prevent-typing-non-numeric-in-input-type-number) I adapted the solution on this page to stop non numeric characters being entered into the input box on the basket page.

 ### Images
 - [kaggle](https://www.kaggle.com/oftomorrow/herokuapp-makeup-products) The Kaggle data set contains applicable URLs to all product images across the site.
 - [Pixabay](https://pixabay.com/) The category images were sourced from the Pixabay images library, and are all free for use, sharing or modification.

 ### Acknowledgements